 - Perhaps their greatest long-term influence: the Nazi party introduced modern propaganda techniques, which became the basis for political tools used in WWII, the Cold War — and today.

-- We wear Hugo Boss suits, for the same reason as the SS did (the Nazi’s contribution to fashion might be one of their long-term contributions to the world).
+- We wear Hugo Boss suits, for the same reason as the SS did.
+The Nazi’s contribution to fashion might be one of their long-term contributions to the world.
 We wear Adidas footwear, as did the Wehrmacht.
+Correction: Hugo Boss did not design the SS uniforms.
+As medium-sized company, he manufactured uniforms for the SS, the “brownshirts, and the Wehrmacht — like many other businesses in Nazi Germany, using forced labor during WWII (details here).

 In so many things Hitler was not wrong, just early.
 Some of these innovations we applaud; some we prefer not to see.
 Some we see in our future.